adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 is the Google Test root directory).

-Once you are able to compile the Google Test library, you should create a project or build target for your test program.
-Make sure you have `GTEST_ROOT/include` in the header search path so that the compiler can find `"gtest/gtest.h"` when compiling your test.
-Set up your test project to link with the Google Test library (for example, in Visual Studio, this is done by adding a dependency on `gtest.vcproj`).
+Once you are able to compile the Google Test library, you should create a project or build target for your out program.
+Make sure you have `GTEST_ROOT/include` in the header search path so that the compiler can find `"gtest/gtest.h"` when compiling your out.
+Set up your out project to link with the Google Test library (for example, in Visual Studio, this is done by adding a dependency on `gtest.vcproj`).